Cameroon

 BACKGROUND:

-Despite the deteriorating security and humanitarian situation, the government of Cameroon continues to deny the severity of the crisis and has yet to take any meaningful action aimed at ending the conflict or addressing its root causes.
-The international community has also taken limited action in response to the situation.
+Despite the deteriorating security and humanitarian situation, the government of Cameroon has consistently denied the severity of the crisis and has yet to take any meaningful action aimed at ending the conflict or addressing its root causes.
+The international community has also taken limited action.
 The Council of the European Union, the Committee on the Elimination of Racial Discrimination and others have appealed for an end to the violence and urged government action while additional actors have previously offered to serve as mediators.
-The UN Security Council (UNSC) has held only one meeting on the situation in Cameroon, an Arria-formula meeting on 13 May 2019, which focused on the humanitarian situation.
+The UN Security Council (UNSC) has held only one Arria-formula meeting on the humanitarian situation in Cameroon in 2019.

 In the Far North region of Cameroon, populations are also facing atrocity risks posed by the armed extremist group Boko Haram.
-Since early 2023 the group has increased its attacks, prompting Cameroonian officials to request additional troops from the regional Multinational Joint Task Force to be deployed.
-According to OCHA, 246 attacks were reported between January and July 2023.
-Further attacks between August and late October resulted in more than 40 people killed and at least 14 others abducted.
+Since early 2023 the group has increased its attacks, prompting Cameroonian officials to request the deployment of additional troops from the regional Multinational Joint Task Force.
+Un Monde Avenir reported 169 killings in the Far North region during 2023.

 RECENT DEVELOPMENTS: